t28hub/auto-palette-ts/docs/interfaces/Options.md

 • `Optional` `Readonly` **maxSwatches**: `number`

-The maximum number of swatches to extract in the range of (0, 256].
-Default is 32.
+The maximum number of swatches to extract.
+Default is 256.

 ___